-Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.4 Revitalization of the Coffee Industry in Yemen Location: Yemen PEA: tbd Duration: 3 years 1.
-U\$\$4,884,900 2.
-U\$\$3,844,600 3.
-U\$\$250,000 (CFC) 4.
-U\$\$790,300 Proposal: PJ-25/12 Rev. 1 VSS comments: PJ-21/12 See also Project 4.10 The project aims at improving and increasing production and boosting the productive capacity in Yemen with a total area of 20,000 hectares by helping and encouraging small farmers to develop agricultural capacity through introducing modern methods in agricultural and harvesting operations, and improving water efficiency.
-ICO VSS: Feb 2012 ICO ICC: Mar 2012 CFC PAC: Jan 2012 CFC MD: Feb 2012 CFC CC: Apr 2013 Follow up: After PPF (US\$30,000) was granted by the CFC in Feb 2012 the full proposal was considered by the CFC CC in Jan 2013.
+Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.4 Revitalization of the Coffee Industry in Yemen Location: Yemen PEA: tbd Duration: 3 years US\$4,884,900 US\$3,844,600 US\$250,000 (CFC) US\$790,300 Proposal: PJ-25/12 Rev. 1 VSS comments: PJ-21/12 See also Project 4.10 The project aims at improving and increasing production and boosting the productive capacity in Yemen with a total area of 20,000 hectares by helping and encouraging small farmers to develop agricultural capacity through introducing modern methods in agricultural and harvesting operations, and improving water efficiency.
+ICO VSS: Feb 2012 ICO ICC: Mar 2012 CFC PAC: Jan 2012 CFC MD: Feb 2012 CFC CMD: Feb 2012 CFC CC: Apr 2013 Follow up: After PPF (US\$30,000) was granted by the CFC in Feb 2012 the full proposal was considered by the CFC CC in Jan 2013.
 The CFC CC approved in Apr 2013 seed funding (US\$250,000) on the condition that the proponents identify other sources of financing.
 This is the first ICO sponsored project approved under the CFC new financing criteria.
 Unfortunately, due to the current situation in the country the Government has not been able to secure its counterpart contribution as well as an external co-financing of the USAID.
 As a consequence, the CFC has decided to withhold its previous financial commitment.
 The proponent has been informed.
-3.5 Promoting coffee sustainability through increases in productivity, with particular focus on the participation of young people and women in Cameroon and the Central African Republic Location: Cameroon and Central African Republic PEA: IACO Duration: 5 years 1.
-US\$5,070,600 2.
-US\$4,120,600 3.
-US\$0 4.
-US\$950,000 Proposal: WP-Board 1061/10 PJ-36/12 Rev. 1 VSC comments: EB-3973/10 PJ-38/12 PJ-47/13 The project aims to support the efforts made by the two countries to revive and rehabilitate the declining coffee sector in order to boost their rural economies, generate income for coffee farming communities and reduce poverty among coffee farmers.
+It is suggested that the project be removed from the pipeline as no further action has been undertaken by the proponent to secure funding.
+3.5 Promoting coffee sustainability through increases in productivity, with particular focus on the participation of young people and women in Cameroon and the Central African Republic Location: Cameroon and Central African Republic PEA: IACO Duration: 5 years US\$5,070,600 US\$4,120,600 US\$0 US\$950,000 Proposal: WP-Board 1061/10 PJ-36/12 Rev. 1 VSC comments: EB-3973/10 PJ-38/12 PJ-47/13 The project aims to support the efforts made by the two countries to revive and rehabilitate the declining coffee sector in order to boost their rural economies, generate income for coffee farming communities and reduce poverty among coffee farmers.
 ICO VSC: Mar 2010 ICO VSS: Sep 2012 and Feb 2013 ICO ICC: Mar 2013 Follow-up: The proposal was designed in collaboration with the Secretariat and was endorsed by the Council in Mar 2013.
 However, it has been advised to follow the new criteria of CFC.
-Due to the change in the CFC financing criteria now based on repayable loans, project proposals designed to address development issues should be financed through grant.
-The Executive Director has written to the African Development Bank.
-The bank reply is awaited.
+Due to the change in the CFC financing criteria now based on repayable loans, project proposals designed to address development issues should be financed through grants.
 In Sep 2014 the ICO Projects Task Force recommended that the proposal be kept in the pipeline.
+It is suggested that the project be removed from the pipeline as no further action has been undertaken by the proponent to secure funding.